BUILDING AN EXTENSION – 6 KEY STEPS THAT WILL STOP YOUR HAIR FROM FALLING OUT

 · A Larder?
 (Very fashionable)

 Personally, I would want all of them because they will give back endless pleasure for the duration of your stay at the property.
 However, I realise that because of space and budget we have to be realistic.
-My point of course is that a professional designer such as an architect or technician will generally be able to provide you with a few more options that you may not have considered.
+My point of course is that a professional designer such as an technician will generally be able to provide you with a few more options that you may not have considered.
 Budget plays a big part as does the type of property, the amount of space and most important where your priorities are.

 Most homeowners building an extension these days tend to have the kitchen in the centre of the house and more living space towards the rear next to the garden.
 It makes perfect sense, looks fantastic and adds the most value.